chipgarner/MultiZoneKilnController/README.md

 Each zone has it's own instance of KilnSimulator.
 The thermal model uses two lumped heat capacities, one for the elements and one for the ware in the kiln.
-(This is the same as in the original program, https://github.com/jbruce12000/kiln-controller) The elements are couple radiatively to the ware.
+(This is the same as in the original program, https://github.com/jbruce12000/kiln-controller) The elements are coupled radiatively to the ware.
 Heat loss is assumed to be by conduction and convection through the walls, top and bottom of the kiln.
 The zones are assumed to be thermally connected to each other by radiation.